 Despite his athleticism, the Large Münsterländer is still prone to a number of hereditary and congenital conditions that can adversely affect his health – and your budget.
 Some of the conditions and illnesses the Large Münsterländer is prone to include skin problems such as follicular dysplasia; eye conditions such as cataracts and progressive retinal atrophy; urinary conditions such as hyperuricosuria; and stomach conditions such as gastric dilatation-volvulus (GDV or bloat).

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Large Münsterländer inherits anything more than a thick coat, you’re protected.